1. Decide on your approach to performance review calibration

 Advocates of the bell curve claim it incentivizes employee performance and disincentivizes “too soft” grading by managers.
 This method forces managers to consider how employees stack up against one another, rather than succumbing to the temptation to rate everyone highly and avoid conflict.

-Besides deciding whether or not to use forced ranking, you’ll need to consider if your current performance review system is effective.
+Besides deciding whether or not to use forced ranking, you’ll need to consider if your current performance appraisal form is effective.
 Ask yourself:

 - How will this data hold up during the performance review calibration process?